chuckpreslar/gofer/README.md

 ## Note

 This is simply a proposal of how I feel a Go task manage should work.
-If you feel you have a feature that should be added, please, open a pull request for discussion.
+If you feel you have a feature that should be added or that code is sloppy in an area, please, open a pull request for discussion.

 ## Documentation